 How to Hit a Hybrid Golf Club from Tee to Green

-The answer to how to hit a hybrid: you set-up with the golf ball 2 to 4 inches inside your front foot heel, and swing the same as when you hit a 7 iron (with a downward angle into the ball).
-You must not try to lift the golf ball up into the air, because the loft and design of a hybrid is created in a way that it does everything for you.
-Trust it.
+Dont's with hybrids: Don't try to lift the golf ball up into the air, because the loft and design of a hybrid is created in a way that it does everything for you.
+Trust the club to help pop the ball into the air for you.

 Where to place hybrid golf clubs in your stance

-You should place your hybrid in the same part of the stance as a 6 iron or any long iron.
+You should place your hybrid in the same part of the stance as a 6 iron.

 How to hit a hybrid off a tee and off the ground